AlexBaier/bachelorthesis/data_analysis/README.md

 3 files will be created as result.
 Each one contains one JSON object per line.

 The JSON objects in `REDUCED_JSON_DUMP_PATH ` and `REDUCED_CLASSES_JSON_DUMP_PATH`
-are reduced representations of the original items in the following form:
+are reduced representations of the original items.
+They only contain the ID, label, and values of the [instance of (P31)](https://www.wikidata.org/wiki/Property:P31) and [subclass of (P279)](https://www.wikidata.org/wiki/Property:P279) properties of each item.
+The objects have the following format:
 ```json
 {
 "id": "Q123",